rdguez-mariano/rdguez-mariano.github.io/pages/sift-aid.md

 python py-tools/launch-ICIP19-test.py
 ```

-If you want to compare reconstruct results of Affine-RootSIFT download and compile [Fast image matching by affine simulations](https://github.com/rdguez-mariano/fast_imas_IPOL).
-Then move the `main` executable to `acc-test/z_main` and uncomment the following lines in *launch-ICIP19-test.py*.
+In order to reconstruct results for Affine-RootSIFT, please download and compile [Fast image matching by affine simulations](https://github.com/rdguez-mariano/fast_imas_IPOL).
+Then, copy the `main` executable to `acc-test/z_main` and uncomment the following lines in *launch-ICIP19-test.py*.

 ```python
 method = 'Optimal Affine-RootSIFT'